AnthonyClausing/browser-tracker/README.md

 # browser-tracker
-records site visits for productivity data
+records site visits for productivity data using manifest version 3